thomasbeckford/next-multilang-template/README.md

 ## ✨ Features

+### 🤖 AI-Powered Enhancements

+- 🌐 **AI-driven multilingual fallback**
+  If a post is not available in the selected language, it is automatically translated from the fallback language (e.g., English) using the OpenAI API, without requiring additional content duplication in the CMS.

+- ⚡ **On-the-fly content translation**
+  Posts can be dynamically translated during fetch if no localized version exists — useful for MVPs and reducing editorial workload.

 - 🌍 **Locale detection & routing**
   Detects the user's preferred language via the browser (`Accept-Language` header), and enables locale-aware routing with optional URL prefixes (`/en`, `/es`, etc.) using [`next-intl`](https://github.com/amannn/next-intl).